RunestoneInteractive/RunestoneServer/overview/overview.rst

 DOM Access
 ----------

 Python programs written in activecode windows can now import the ``document`` module.
-This document module allows access to basic elements of the web page, including the new text entry box called **text1** :textfield:`text1:example input:20` like this one.
+This document module allows access to basic elements of the web page, including the new text entry box called **text1** :textfield:`text1:example input:large` like this one.
 Try running the program, then change the value in the text entry box and run it again.

 .. activecode:: tftest1